uva-slpl/nlp2/index.md

 This is the main page of the NLP2 course offered at the [University of Amsterdam][UvA].

-# Content and other Courses
+# Content

-This course, which builds on NLP I, is about statistical language processing with graphical representations (like trees) as hidden structures underlying the data.
+This course, which builds on NLP I, is about structured prediction.
 We will concentrate on Machine Translation as a good example of an application field for a wide set of computational linguistic tasks such as parsing, morphology and semantics.
-We will start with word-level models of MT for inducing alignments; Only touch upon phrase-based models and their techniques, which we completely leave for Applied Language Technology (ALP); Directly move towards hierarchical models with trees, syntax and with modelling word order differences (reordering) between languages as the central challenge.
-We will also look at inducing semantic representations from multilingual data.

 # Format